 The register contains:

-- Details of notices issued by us since 1 January 2002.
+- Details of notices issued since 1 January 2002

-- The address of the property to which the notice relates in alphabetical order.
+- Address of the property to which the notices relate

-- A description of the breach of planning control.
+- Description of the breach of planning control

-- Details of the type of notice issued - for example breach of condition notice, enforcement notice, listed building consent notice.
+- Details of the type of notice issued - for example breach of condition notice or enforcement notice